Aspect-404/Aspect401_-Kitbot/README.md

 > - Only the kit requested has been drained, and it will notify me in discord to fill it soon, you may of course request other kits until it is filled.

 ### It says I have been denied access to the service, how would I request an appeal?
 > - The blacklist is only temporary, as the bot counts how many requests made and analyzes usage to determine whether or not it is being abused.
 This is in place to prevent users from basically "relocating my stash to their base".
-There is a `!dupe` command, which links a [video tutorial](https://youtu.be/TdoypGpkcz0) of how to perform a chunk dupe, as well as `!kit dupe` will give you all you need to perform the dupe.
+There is a `?dupe` command, which links a [video tutorial](https://youtu.be/TdoypGpkcz0) of how to perform a chunk dupe, as well as `?kit dupe` will give you all you need to perform the dupe.

 ### Is it a coordinate logger?
 > - No, it is not, the data collected and/or broadcasted is listed below under Privacy Policy.